 Retrofit for More Units

 The owner of 317 Queenston Road is applying to retrofit the two-storey commercial building into a six-unit residential building.
 This type of conversion has occurred at nearby properties.
-Six units is a ‘sweet-spot’ for financing.
+Six units are a ‘sweet-spot’ for financing.
+Recommended for approval.
+APPROVED

 Kiwanis Homes